What is a Dutch Colonial Style Home in Portland?

 Article thumbnail

 Portland’s residential architectural styles run the gamut and represent the historic changes and building trends the city has seen since its establishment in the 1800s.
-Some styles are concentrated in certain area, while others are sprinkled across the city.
-One thing is for sure: Portland’s housing and real estate options are as varied in style and personality as its residents.
+Some styles are concentrated in certain areas, while others are sprinkled across the city.
+One thing is certain: Portland’s housing and real estate options are as varied in style and personality as its residents.

-Love a well-maintained Victorian?
-Always dreamed of living in a Mid-Century Modern?
+Do you crave a well-maintained Victorian?
+Always dream of living in a Mid-Century Modern?
 Want the coziness of a Bungalow?
-If you have a penchant for a particular architectural style, there’s a strong possibility you’ll be able to find it.
+If you have a penchant for a particular architectural style, there’s a strong possibility you’ll find it.
 See what we mean: take a look at the full map of all architectural styles for sale in Portland.

 What are the Features of the Dutch Colonial Home in Portland?